 No, you cannot.
 Your work computer is for work purposes.
 If you wish to communicate a matter of public concern to a member of a public body via email, you must use your personal computer.

-If you still have questions about speaking publicly on issues as a classified state employee, contact your Human Resources Office, or the Department of State Civil Service, P.O.
-Box 94111, Baton Rouge, LA 70804-9111 or by phone at (225) 342-8274.
+If you still have questions about speaking publicly on issues as a classified state employee, contact your Human Resources Office or visit the State Civil Service Prohibited Political Activity webpage.

 Sincerely,